osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Delete a system component

-Complete the following steps to delete an existing component:
+Complete the following steps to delete a specific existing component:

 1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.